 They will be linked to the analysis of four areas:

-The European Higher Education Area (EHEA) and the Bologna Process are voluntary processes building an area with the use of common tools shaped as higher education reforms in order to foster mobility and employability.
+The European Higher Education Area (EHEA) and the Bologna Process are voluntary processes building an area with common tools shaped as higher education reforms to foster mobility and employability.

-The European Students’ Union has been reviewing the implementation of the Bologna Process since 2003 with the Bologna with Student Eyes (BSWE) publication in order to bring students’ voice to the Ministerial tables.
+The European Students’ Union has been reviewing the Bologna Process’s implementation since 2003 with the Bologna with Student Eyes (BSWE) publication to bring students’ voice to the Ministerial tables.

-This publication explores the perception of implementation amongst ESU’s members operating in the EHEA countries and seeks to bring attention to the students’ priorities and recommendations for the future of the Bologna Process.
+This publication explores the perception of implementation amongst ESU’s members operating in the EHEA countries.
+It seeks to bring attention to the students’ priorities and recommendations for the Bologna Process’s future.